 2. Fights Cancer Cells

-According to recent studies, artemisinin can battle iron-enriched breast cancer cells similar to the way it eliminates malaria-causing parasites, making it a potential natural cancer treatment option for women with breast cancer.
+According to several studies, artemisinin can battle iron-enriched breast cancer cells similar to the way it eliminates malaria-causing parasites, making it a potential natural cancer treatment option for women with breast cancer.

 Cancer cells can also be rich in iron since they commonly soak it up to facilitate cell division.
 Researchers in a 2012 study tested samples of breast cancer cells and normal breast cells that had first been treated to maximize their iron content.
 The cells were then treated with a water-soluble form of artemisinin, an extract of wormwood.